freekwiekmeijer/flexrle/README.md

   - 13 bits (lsb) indicating the number of repetitions
 + w: to-be-repeated data word, size in bytes according to the preamble

+## Usage

++ As python module
++ From command line

+## Current limitations

++ Only words with size 1,2,4 and 8 are encoded.
+Support for longer words not yet implemented.
++ Encoder does not implement anything beyond a simple local optimization.